denten-courses/narrative/README.md

 ### Week 1: Narrative

 - “An Introduction to the Analysis of Narrative” by Roland Barthes in *New Literary History* 6, 237–72.
-- Danto, Arthur C. “Narrative Sentences.” *History and Theory* 2, no. 2 (1962): 146–79.
+- “The Value of Narrativity in the Representation of Reality” by Hayden White in *Critical Inquiry* 7:5-27.
-- "Bedtime With Shahrazad" in *The Literary Mind* (1996) by Mark Turner.
+- Selections from *Mimesis: The Representation of Reality in Western Literature* by Erich Auerbach.

 ### Week 2: Plot

 - E.M.
-Forster *Aspects of the Novel* (1927)
+Forster *Aspects of the Novel* (1927).
 - Selections from *The Structure of the Artistic Text* by Juri Lotman.
 - Selections from *Reading for the Plot: Design and Intention in Narrative* (1984) by Peter Brooks.